-Please submit information about your background and qualifications directly to the Chemistry Graduate Office and Admissions Committee.
+Please submit information about your background and qualifications directly to the Chemistry Graduate Office and Admissions Committee via this form.
 You can expect feedback from us about the likelihood of being accepted into our program within several days after submission.
 Please note that this form is not a substitute for a completed formal application.

 MS studies in Chemistry

 Urgent News: The Department of Chemistry has decided to discontinue the online MS CHEM program.
 Current students will be allowed to finish their degree programs within the time period outlined in their offer letters.
 We will continue to offer non degree admission to those students interested in certificate programs offered through the online program.
 If you have any questions about this decision, please contact the program adviser, Dr. Rebecca Miller at email@example.com.